Ririna Hiramoto

-Ririna Hiramoto (平本 梨々菜, Hiramoto Ririna) is a Japanese badminton player who specializes in doubles.
+Ririna Hiramoto (平本 梨々菜, Hiramoto Ririna) is a Japanese badminton player who competes in doubles.
 A gold medalist in girls' doubles at the 2024 World Junior Championships, she won her first BWF World Tour title at the 2025 Kaohsiung Masters Super 100.
-Hiramoto achieved a career-high women's doubles ranking of No. 48 on 11 November 2025.
+Hiramoto achieved a career-high women's doubles ranking of No. 23.
 She currently plays for the Gifu Bluvic badminton team.

 Career

-Junior career (2023–2024)
+2023–2024: Junior career

 In 2023, Hiramoto won her first junior international title in girls' doubles at the Dutch Junior International with partner Riko Kiyose.
 The pair subsequently earned a bronze medal at the World Junior Championships.
 Later that year, Hiramoto partnered with Aya Tamaki to finish as a runner-up at the Thailand Junior International.

 Continuing their partnership in 2024, Hiramoto and Tamaki won the gold medal in girls' doubles at the World Junior Championships.
 They also secured a bronze medal at the Asian Junior Championships.
 Hiramoto was part of the team that won the 2023 Asian Junior Championships, marking Japan's first victory in the mixed team event since 2012.
-She also contributed to Japan's bronze medals win at the 2023 and 2024 World Junior Championships.
+She also contributed to Japan's bronze medal win at the 2024 World Junior Championships.

-Senior career (2025)
+2025: First World Tour title and world top 40

 Hiramoto turned professional in 2025, joining Gifu Bluvic, a team based in her home prefecture.
 Forming a new partnership with Kokona Ishikawa, Hiramoto won her first senior international title at the Northern Marianas Open.
 The pair subsequently captured their first BWF World Tour title at the Kaohsiung Masters, a Super 100 event.
-They also finished as runner-up at the Super 100 Indonesia Masters I.
+They also finished as runners-up at the Super 100 Indonesia Masters I and reached the semifinals of the Indonesia Masters II.
+The pair concluded the 2025 season with a semifinal appearance at the Super 500 Australian Open.

+2026

+In January, Hiramoto was selected for the Japanese U24 national team for the first time, alongside Kokona Ishikawa..
+Hiramoto and Ishikawa opened the season with a Super 1000 debut at the Malaysia Open.
+They advanced to the quarter-finals, where they were defeated by the eventual champions, Liu Shengshu and Tan Ning.
+Hiramoto achieved a career-high world ranking of 23 on 9 June.
+On 4 September, the Badminton Association of Japan announced that it had accepted the pair's request to withdraw from the U24 national team following their decision to dissolve their partnership.
+The split allowed Hiramoto to team up with 2024 Olympic bronze medallist Chiharu Shida, a fellow Aomori Yamada High School graduate.
+The pairing came about after Shida, who was competing as an independent player, spent nearly two weeks training at Hiramoto's club, Gifu Bluvic.
+The duo are set to make their international debut at the French Open in October.